-You can book Interislander passenger ferry tickets along with your bus travel right here on this website.
+Book Interislander passenger ferry tickets along with your bus travel

 The 92km ferry between Wellington and Picton takes 3 hours and has been described by many as "one of the most beautiful ferry rides in the world".
 InterCity buses in Wellington and Picton connect with the three daily ferry crossings and ferry tickets can be purchased as part of your booking.